ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Universal Entity ID Claim (ueid) {#UEID}

-UEID’s identify individual manufactured entities such as a mobile phone, a water meter, a Bluetooth speaker or a networked security camera.
-It may identify the entire entity or a submodule or subsystem.
+A UEID identifies an individual manufactured entity like a mobile phone, a water meter, a Bluetooth speaker or a networked security camera.
+It may identify the entire entity or a submodule.
 It does not identify types, models or classes of entities.
 It is akin to a serial number, though it does not have to be sequential.

-UEID’s must be universally and globally unique across manufacturers and countries.
-UEIDs must also be unique across protocols and systems, as tokens are intended to be embedded in many different protocols and systems.
+UEID’s MUST be universally and globally unique across manufacturers and countries.
+UEIDs MUST also be unique across protocols and systems, as tokens are intended to be embedded in many different protocols and systems.
 No two products anywhere, even in completely different industries made by two different manufacturers in two different